oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 **Pinning a Virtual Machine to a Host**

-1. Select a virtual machine and click the **Host Devices** tab in the details pane.
+1. Click a virtual machine name and click the **Host Devices** tab.

 2. Click **Pin to another host** to open the **Pin VM to Host** window.